maksimvoevodskij81/API/README.md

 ## Strengths
  - Leveraged encapsulation between API backed data resources and application implementation details.
  - IAsyncRepository<T> that is generic interface that is make work with database more flexible and reusable.
+ - Generic functions OrderBy and ApplyFilter fit perfectly into the generic EfRepository class, thereby preserving the reusability of the class.
  - Working with resources implemented with async/await.
  - Implemented versioning.
  - Implemented Installer interface that made Program file cleaner.